When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Unboxing and Assembly

 The scooter used for this review was sent on behalf of Geekbuying.com, from a UK warehouse, and I received it within a few working days of the order being placed.
-Packaging was very good and there was no external (or internal) damage.
+The packaging was very good and there was no external (or internal) damage.

 It’s quite an impressive bit of kit.
 The anodised gold rear shock absorbers really look great against the mainly black bodywork – definitely a smart-looking e-scooter, that’s guaranteed to turn heads.
 I’m impressed with the overall quality of the finish of the scooter.
 I couldn’t find any marks or flaws, so full marks here!